University strike: What's it all about?

 Robert Liow, a third year law student at Kings College London argues that if universities do not refund students part of their fees they will be profiting from the dispute as they will gain money from not paying striking lecturers.

 "I don't want a consumerist education service.
 I believe education is a public good and not a service to be sold.
-But if we are going to be treated as consumers we are going to ask for our money back if we don't get the service we paid for."
+But if we are going to be treated as consumers we are going to ask for our money back."

 He says if the dispute continues into the exam season, international students could be badly affected.